widjis/veeam-backend/README.md

 2. Review the configuration settings
 3. Test individual components using the test endpoints
 4. Enable debug mode for detailed logging
+5. Check the JOURNAL.md for detailed troubleshooting history

 ## License